NLeSC/com-com-kernels/README.md

 between PCIe transfers and kernel execution.

-*Implicit* uses device-mapped host memory to allow fine-grained overlap between PCIe transfers and kernel execution.
+*Implicit* uses device-mapped host memory to allow fine-grained overlap between PCIe transfers in both directions and kernel execution.

-*Streams* uses explicit memory copy statements in combination with CUDA streams to overlap communication in one stream with computation and/or transfers in other streams.
+*Streams* uses explicit memory copy statements in combination with CUDA streams to overlap communication in one stream with computation and/or communication in other streams.

-*Hybrid* is the implementation that uses CUDA streams and memory copies to overlap transfers from host to device with GPU computation and uses device-mapped host memory for transferring the output back to main to main memory.
+*Hybrid* is the implementation that uses CUDA streams and memory copies to overlap transfers from host to device with GPU computation and uses device-mapped host memory for transferring the output data back to main memory.